One of the common questions I get at Crabgrass Lawn is do I need to fertilize my lawn every year?

 It’s worth mentioning that plants do not know the difference between organic and inorganic fertilizers, so your Bermudagrass isn’t going to complain if the nitrogen it’s feasting on came from a compost pile or a test tube.

-When it comes to fertilizers, there are two types to choose from—liquid and granular fertilizers, and here’s my guide on determining which one is best for your lawn.
+When it comes to fertilizers, there are two types to choose from—liquid and granular fertilizers, here’s my guide on determining which one is best for your lawn.
+Learn more about the benefits of organic farming.

 Key Signs Your Lawn Needs Fertilization